 In April 2022, Yokohama was designated as one of the 100 model RLGs to promote decarbonization as part of the government's initiatives.
-Subsidies will be allocated to a project to develop a low carbon model district in its Minato Mirai office and commercial waterfront area using renewable energies, promoting resource circulation, and reducing local carbon emission.
-In this initiative, Yokohama aims to achieve net-zero carbon dioxide emissions from electricity consumption in households and businesses by fiscal 2030 in the model district.
+Subsidies will be allocated to a project aimed at developing a low-carbon model district in Yokohama's Minato Mirai office and commercial waterfront area.
+In 2023, three additional facilities newly joined initiatives.
+This project will use renewable energies, promote resource circulation, and aim to reduce local carbon emissions.
+In this initiative, Yokohama aims to achieve net-zero carbon-dioxide emissions from the electricity consumption of households and businesses in the model district by fiscal 2030.